Welcome to Squirrel Class!

 In Squirrel Class we follow the Early Years Foundation Stage, which encourages children to develop independence, early writing and numeracy skills, phonic awareness, social skills and physical skills.
 Lots of work in Reception is child initiated and play centred, and there is a free flow between outdoor and indoor activity.
 Some work, as pupils move through Foundation Stage, becomes more structured and teacher led.

 We encourage you to “read” at home with your squirrels.
-This will take the form of talking about and sharing books to begin with.
-Al children have now been given a reading book and reading record from our reading scheme.
+All children have a reading book and reading record from our reading scheme.
 Sometimes these books may seem easy – sometimes they may be challenging!
 We try to ensure pupils have a good range of reading experiences which challenge sufficiently but also allow them to enjoy the stories for their own sakes.
 Please try and read with your child every night and make a note in their reading record of how they got on.
 In addition to the reading books all children have been given flash cards, personalised for their ability.
 These may include, letter sounds, digraphs, trigraphs, words for blending practice and tricky words, please do practice these at home with your child.

 Squirrels will take part in P.E sessions once they join us full time.
 You will need to ensure your child has their P.E kit in school at all times from week 4.
 We fully intend on having 2 P.E sessions per week, one will be on a Tuesday led by our P.E specialist and the other will be a gymnastics session taking place on a Monday or Wednesday.